allinbits/dither/docs/roadmap-01-spec.md

 - **Token transactions** - Sending tokens is a primary feature of the Cosmos Hub.
 We need to make sure to maintain support for this.
 - **Offchain transactions** - Not all of the features need to be communicated to the Cosmos Hub.
 One example are user notifications - I don't think it makes sense to check "read" on a notification and make that transaction on the Hub.
 There are probably others.
 - **Security considerations** - As an uncensorable messaging protocol, there will be times when messages are unwanted by the general community.
 We need to make sure this protocol has defenses against spammers and malicious attackers.

+## Reach Goals

-- **IBC support (reach goal)** - We need to understand the IBC spec and figure out if it's possible, and how, to conduct interblockchain messaging with Dither.
+- **IBC support** - We need to understand the IBC spec and figure out if it's possible, and how, to conduct interblockchain messaging with Dither.
+- **More messaging transactions** - More types of message transactions, like polls, could be added.